starchildluke/centiskorch/src/content/nicknames/scolipede.md

 ## Nicknames

-I'm gonna rank these in Smogon tiers: Ubers, OU, UU, RU, NU.
-Ubers are my favourite/best and NU was me phoning it in.
+I'm gonna rank these by tiers: S, A, B, C, and D. S is the best and D is the worst.

-### Ubers
+### A-Tier

 * **Carnage**
 * **Siren** - see "Bermuda" for the rationale
 * **Bordeaux** - because of the wine colour
 * **Merlot** - see above

-### OU
+### B-Tier

 * **Slithe**
 * **Cholera**